 “We were lucky to have such a great combination of data,” explained Roeland P. van der Marel (Space Telescope Science Institute, USA).
 “By combining Gaia’s measurements of 34 globular clusters with measurements of 12 more distant clusters from Hubble, we could pin down the Milky Way’s mass in a way that would be impossible without these two space telescopes.”

 Until now, not knowing the precise mass of the Milky Way has presented a problem for attempts to answer a lot of cosmological questions.
 The dark matter content of a galaxy and its distribution are intrinsically linked to the formation and growth of structures in the Universe.
-Accurately determining the mass for the Milky Way gives us a clearer understanding of where our galaxy sits in a cosmological context.
+Accurately determining the mass of the Milky Way gives us a clearer understanding of where our galaxy sits in a cosmological context.